 Sustainability reporting is a reality of the future of this field.
 With it come many challenges, but also many opportunities.
 In the recently published 21st Century Corporate Citizenship, Richard Pearl, vice president and global corporate responsibility officer at State Street Corporation affirms: “External demands may always be an impetus to report on ESG factors, but the opportunities from a thorough review of the policies and programs supporting a more responsible approach to corporate citizenship should not be overlooked.
 In many ways, it makes the additional expense and time devoted to a strong corporate responsibility report well worth it.”

-Join us for a webinar on September 13, 2017 to speak to representatives from GRI, IR, and CDP for information about how their organizations help companies report on and improve their ESG performance.
+Members can watch this webinar, aired on September 13, 2017, to hear perspectives from representatives from GRI, IR, and CDP for information about how their organizations help companies report on and improve their ESG performance.
 If your company currently publishes a sustainability report or you’re a seasoned reporter yourself, join us to hear what’s next in this ever-evolving reporting landscape.

 - Simon Fischweicher, Manager, Disclosure Services, CDP